ropensci/tacmagic/readme.md

 Time-activity curve (TAC) and/or region of interest (ROI) volume data can be loaded from various file formats including [PMOD](https://www.pmod.com/web/) .tac and .voistat files, a .mat file from the [magia](http://aivo.utu.fi/magia/) pipeline, and [Turku PET Centre's](http://turkupetcentre.fi) .DFT format.

+There is support for converting the radioactivity units in TAC data.

 This package is not affiliated with any of the above pipelines.

 ### Time-activity curve plotting